bamadesigner/rock-the-slackbot/readme.txt

 == Changelog ==

 = 1.1.1 =
+* Added process to test webhook URL on settings page.
 * Created rts_send_webhook_message() to make it easy for users to send simple, custom messages to Slack via webhook.
 * Updated the notification filters so they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.
 * Added 'rock_the_slackbot_outgoing_webhook_payload' filter which allows you to change any payload sent to Slack in an outgoing webhook.